 Tags are associated with individual traces, allowing scrolling through a sequence of tags and skipping forward or backward past untagged traces.
-All tagged traces can be viewed in a TAGS table (Figure 3-22), similar to a marker table.
+All tagged traces can be viewed in a TAGS table (Figure 3-24) by turning on TAG TABLE toggle from PLAYBACK submenu.
 Users can add or remove tags from traces.
 To know which tag is being removed, look at the trace index in the display panel and correlate it to the trace index in the tag table.

-1. Add tag button
+1. ADD TAG button